-Currently several scientific papers written by SUCCESS' partners are being submitted to scientific revues.
+Below you can read scientific papers written by SUCCESS partners and submitted in various scientific revues.

 Published in Marine Policy, Vol.84, October 2017, p52-59